russom/DSND-Capstone/Capstone_writeup.md

 ## Data
 The data for this project was provided by Udacity in JSON format, in two differen sizes:

-* A _limited_ dataset (~128 MB, more than 280000 rows), to be used for analysis on a local machine.
+* A _Limited_ dataset (~128 MB, more than 280000 rows), to be used for analysis on a local machine.
 This is what I use in the [`Sparkify-project-local`](./notebooks/Sparkify-project-local.ipynb) notebook; the actual dataset can be downloaded from [here](https://drive.google.com/file/d/1gX1X-D8G4vE29AAUeQHapv5P_vNs6Jcv/view?usp=sharing).
-* A _complete_ dataset (~12 GB, more than 26 Mil rows), to be loaded on a cluster.
+* A _Complete_ dataset (~12 GB, more than 26 Mil rows), to be loaded on a cluster.
 This is what I explore in the [`Sparkify-project-EMR`](./notebooks/Sparkify-project-EMR.ipynb) notebook: it is stored in an [AWS S3](https://aws.amazon.com/s3/) bucket available at `s3n://udacity-dsnd/sparkify/sparkify_event_data.json`.

 ---
 ## Content of the notebooks